 The final gravities were between 1010 and 1019, with most at middle or higher end.
-Coors was 1019 – four points higher than Pilsner Urquell apparently is today, see this BT source from some years ago, but I’d guess the numbers haven’t changed.
-Those are rich beers, and would have been hopped much more so than today.
+Coors was 1019, four points higher than Pilsner Urquell is today acciding to this BT source if some years ago, and I’d guess the number hasn’t changed.

 Budweiser was 1015 FG (rounding) for the three samples.
-However, the first sample, from January, 1904, was 3% abw (3.8% abv) – more or less a full point lower than the next two, collected in March.
+However, the first sample, from January 1904, was 3% abw (3.8% abv) – more or less a full point lower than the next two, collected in March.
 The starting gravity for the first one therefore had to be different than the second two, by eight to 10 points I’d estimate.

-Earlier I’ve discussed gravities of Budweiser in 1884 and 1893, see here.
-In 1884 the gravity was 1015 again and ABV was 5.3%, as essentially for the latter two samples of 1904.
+Earlier, I discussed the gravities of Budweiser in 1884 and 1893, see here.
+In 1884 the gravity was 1015 again and the ABV was 5.3%, as essentially for the latter two samples of 1904.

 In 1893 the beer was under 4% abv with an FG of 1020 by my calculation, not 1010 as asserted in Augustus Busch’s letter there discussed.